hyperledger/bevel/docs/source/developer/quorum-ansible.md

 This role deletes the helm releases and uninstalls Flux

 * Uninstall flux
-* Delete the helmrelease for each peer for Tessera TM
-* Delete the helmrelease for each peer for Constellation TM
+* Delete the helmrelease for each peer
 * Remove node helm releases
 * Deletes namespaces